-Course information/materials are then mailed or emailed directly from the instructor, not the CPD Office.
+Course information/materials are then mailed or emailed directly from the instructor, not the CE Office.

 Tuition and Materials Fees

-A telephone and/or additional postage fee may be charged, at the instructor’s discretion, to students receiving materials in Hawaii, Alaska, U.S. territories or foreign countries.
+A telephone call charge and/or additional postage fee may be charged, at the instructor's discretion, to students receiving materials in Hawaii, Alaska, U.S. territories or foreign countries.

 Dropping and Adding